Emily Keener: Life and career

 Keener was born in Cleveland, Ohio and later moved to Avon Lake, Ohio in 2004, and finally moved to a 37-acre farm in Wakeman, Ohio in 2007, at eight years old.
 Keener taught herself to play guitar when she was around the age of ten.
 At eleven, she was writing songs, and by age twelve she was playing at area wineries and restaurants.
 Her father has greatly influenced her preferences for music, exposing her to a variety of styles and genres.
 Keener has stated that she struggles with depression, and that writing music provides an outlet for her to cope.

 In 2013, Keener released an album, A Book of New Beginnings, through iTunes,.
 On June 11, 2016, Keener released a single titled "Elevator" through Bandcamp., which was later included on her album Breakfast, released November 18, 2016.

-On May 22, 2020, Keener independently released her sophomore album, I Do Not Have To Be Good.
+On May 22, 2020, Keener independently released her second album, I Do Not Have To Be Good.